Logo primary

 Of Permaculture and Pastoralism: Heroes and Villains?

-Posted by Alice Gray almost 11 years ago
+Posted by Alice Gray over 11 years ago

 Pastoralists often get a bad press as agents of environmental destruction, but is this really a fair portrayal?
 Are farmers better than cowboys?
 How do we as permaculturalists relate to nomads?